Sssssss

-Sssssss (released as Ssssnake in the United Kingdom and Japan) is a 1973 American horror film starring Strother Martin, Dirk Benedict and Heather Menzies.
-It was directed by Bernard L. Kowalski and written by Hal Dresner and Daniel C. Striepeke, the latter of whom also produced the film.
+Sssssss is a 1973 American body horror film directed by Bernard L. Kowalski and starring Strother Martin, Dirk Benedict, and Heather Menzies.
+Its plot follows a college student who becomes a laboratory assistant to a herpetologist who is covertly developing a serum that can transform human beings into snakes.

 The make-up effects were created by John Chambers and Nick Marcellino.
-It received a nomination for the Best Science Fiction Film award of the Academy of Science Fiction, Fantasy & Horror Films in 1975.
+It received a nomination for the Best Science Fiction Film award of the Academy of Science Fiction, Fantasy and Horror Films in 1975.

 Plot

 Dr. Carl Stoner, a herpetologist, sells a mysterious creature in a crate to a carnival owner.
-He later hires college student David Blake as an assistant, claiming that his previous assistant had left town to attend to a sick relative.
+He hires college student David Blake as an assistant, claiming that his previous assistant had left town to attend to a sick relative.
 Unbeknownst to David or anyone else, Stoner is a delusional man.

 Stoner begins David on a course of injections, purportedly as a safeguard against being bitten by a snake in his lab.
 David's skin slowly starts to change and even peel like a snakeskin.
 He begins to have strange nightmares and goes into a coma when having dinner with Stoner, not waking up until a few days later.
 He also begins to lose weight, but Stoner tells him those are side effects from the venom.
-David begins a romance with Stoner's daughter Kristina, although her father objects and insists that she not have any sexual relations with him.
+David begins a romance with Stoner's daughter Kristina.
+Her father objects and insists that she not have any sexual relations with him, not knowing that she already has.

-When David wakes up the next morning, he looks in the mirror and screams in horror.
-Later, a distraught David is in the lab, where Stoner gives him another injection.
-Meanwhile, Stoner's suspicious colleague, Dr. Daniels, arrives to inspect the property.
-Stoner attempts to hide David in a corner, but David gets enough strength to walk to a window, allowing Daniels to see that his face has become green and scaly.
-Before Daniels can react, Stoner knocks him out and feeds him to a python, and David collapses.
+When David wakes up the next morning, he has become green and covered with scales.
+Stoner takes him to the lab and gives him another injection.
+Stoner's colleague, Dr. Daniels, arrives to inform him that he has been denied an extension of his research grant.
+Stoner reacts to the news with indifference.
+Made suspicious by this, Daniels inspects the property.
+Stoner hides David in a corner, but David gets enough strength to walk to a window, allowing Daniels to see him.
+Stoner knocks Daniels out and feeds him to a python, and David collapses.

-Kristina visits a carnival freak show and is horrified when she sees a bizarre "snake-man", whom she recognizes as Stoner's previous assistant.
-Distraught, she races back home to save David, who is currently mutating into a king cobra, brought about by Stoner's injections.
-Stoner is bitten by a real king cobra from his lab and dies, just as David's transformation is complete.
-Kristina arrives home and finds her father's body with the real cobra next to him.
-Growing suspicious, the police arrive and shoot the cobra before heading to the lab where a mongoose is attacking David's neck, attempting to kill him.
-But the police do not have a clear shot, and as Kristina screams David's name, the movie ends abruptly, leaving their fates uncertain.
+Kristina visits a carnival freak show and sees a limbless "snake-man", whom she recognizes as Stoner's previous assistant.
+Horrified, she races back home to save David, who mutates into a king cobra, brought about by Stoner's injections.
+Deeming his work a success, Stoner provokes a king cobra from his lab into biting him and dies.
+Kristina arrives home and finds her father's body with the cobra next to him.
+Growing suspicious, the police arrive and shoot the cobra before heading to the lab where a mongoose is biting David's neck, attempting to kill him.
+As Kristina screams David's name, the movie ends, leaving their fates uncertain.